 Q: What are my Valuation Coverage options?

 A: There are two options to choose from for Valuation Coverage:

-Basic Coverage: For $0.60 per pound per article there is no cost for coverage.
-If an article is lost, destroyed or damaged while in the mover’s custody, your mover’s liability is limited to the actual weight of the lost, destroyed or damaged article multiplied by $0.60 per pound per article.
-This is the basic liability level and is considerably less than the original purchase price or current replacement cost of your household goods.
+Basic Coverage: Basic Coverage of $0.60 per pound per article is free of charge, but it is the bare minimum coverage option available.
+If an article is lost, destroyed or damaged while in your mover’s custody, your mover’s liability is limited to the cost to repair or replace the item in question OR the actual weight of the lost, destroyed or damaged article multiplied by $0.60 per pound per article – whichever is least.
+This is the basic level of liability and normally provides less coverage than what the original purchase price or current replacement cost of your household goods would be.

-Maximum Value Protection: The cost for this coverage is based on the total coverage purchased and deductible you select.
-If an article is lost, destroyed or damaged while in the mover’s custody, your mover will either: 1) repair the article to restore it to its previous condition, or pay you for the cost of such repairs; 2) replace the article with one of a similar kind and quality, or pay you for the cost of such a replacement.
+Maximum Value Protection: This option provides more coverage for your belongings, but there is cost to purchase this level of coverage, and the cost is based upon the total coverage purchased and which deductible option is selected (your AAMS representative can provide you with cost information).
+Under this coverage option, if an article is lost, destroyed or damaged while in the mover’s custody, your mover will either: 1) repair the article to restore it to its previous condition, or pay you for the cost of such repairs; or 2) replace the article with one of a similar kind and quality, or pay you for the cost of such a replacement – whichever is least.

 Q: Does valuation coverage also include my property, such as the physical structure of my residence?

 A: The valuation coverage only applies to your belongings – the items we load into the truck.
 All America Moving & Storage carries transportation industry recommended levels of property coverage, and no selection is required on your part for property coverage.

 Q: What does a local move estimate involve?